-If a competing crude oil or refined product pipeline charged lower rates than we do, we could be forced to reduce our rates to remain competitive, which would reduce our revenues and cash flow.
-Several companies have announced pipeline expansion or conversion projects that will likely begin competing with Explorer Pipeline Company and portions of our West Texas pipeline system this year.
+If a competing crude oil or refined product pipeline charged lower rates than we do, we could be forced to reduce our rates to remain competitive, which could reduce our revenues and cash flow.
+A 26-inch natural gas pipeline from Beaumont, Texas to Southern Illinois is scheduled to be converted to a refined product pipeline by 2002 and will likely compete with Explorer.
+Similarly, Ultramar Diamond Shamrock is expanding a crude oil pipeline from Wichita Falls, Texas to its McKee, Texas refinery.
+This pipeline will compete with portions of our West Texas pipeline system when the expansion is completed in the first quarter of 2002.